WHAT WE DO

 Up to 30 1-on-1 mentor and investor meetings

-Co-working and discounted co-living spaces
+Co-working and discounted co-living spaces OR a virtual option in-between programs

 USA entry-specific resources, including immigration/visa support, US tax law, US school system structure and overview … and more.